ROS2 Plugin

 2 |

-When executor_type == “MultiThreaded”, indicates the thread count of ROS2 executor |
+When executor_type == “MultiThreaded”, indicates the number of threads for the ROS2 executor |

 auto_initialize_logging |